let's meditate

 mantras

-a simple humming as you exhale or chanting aum, (as in aaaaaauuumm - instead of the more famous om) can bring the wandering mind under control1. it doesn’t have to be maintained throughout meditation.
+a simple humming as you exhale or chanting aum, (as in aaaaaauuumm - instead of the more famous om) can bring the wandering mind under control. it doesn’t have to be maintained throughout meditation. i chant gayatri mantra, meditating or not but it doesn’t have to be a difficult sanskrit mantra. it can be a prayer or a poem that’s meaningful to you, that captivates you in devotion.

-sighing - the release of air knots from our chest through a heavy outpour of breath - is the quickest and most effective way to signal the sympathetic nervous system to relax. when we sigh with sound it can have a slightly better effect on calming us.
+sighing - the release of air knots from our chest through a heavy outpour of breath - is the quickest and most effective way to signal the autonomous nervous system to relax. when we sigh with sound it may have a slightly better effect on calming us.

 breath holding